 Usage Scenarios

-We present a couple of examples to give some indication of what’s possible.
+We present a couple of scenarios to give some indication of what’s possible.

 To generate a static site without further processing: